An integrated approach

 Geotechnical drilling at Warragamba Dam Cored samples of rock from the foundations

 Testing the strength of the rock samples

-In order to inform the design, key activites are being undertaken:
+In order to inform the design, key activites were undertaken:

-- reviewing all existing dam data – so the current dam is well understood
+- review of all existing dam data – so the current dam is well understood

 - geological mapping, drilling and testing – to assess the rock foundation conditions